Trump administration rejects Putin’s offer on nuclear arms deal extension

 On Friday, Putin said it would be “exceedingly sad” if the treaty expired.
 His foreign minister, Sergei Lavrov, blamed U.S. intransigence for demanding a large number of preconditions that go beyond the treaty.

-The Trump administration didn’t start negotiations in earnest until earlier this year, prompting criticism from arms control advocates who said discussions with the Russians should have begun much sooner.
+The Trump administration didn’t start negotiations in earnest until earlier this year, prompting criticism from arms-control advocates who said discussions with the Russians should have begun much sooner.

-The Trump administration’s arms control envoy, Marshall Billingslea, initially insisted that China participate in talks.
+The Trump administration’s arms-control envoy, Marshall Billingslea, initially insisted that China participate in talks.
 He wanted any replacement treaty to include China and to encompass all of Russia’s nuclear weapons — not just the “strategic” weapons covered under New START but also its sizable stockpile of smaller, “tactical” nuclear weapons that fall outside the treaty.
 Billingslea also insisted that verification mechanisms for any follow-on treaty be strengthened.

 Russia rejected the demands, and China has refused to take part in negotiations.